-This report reviews (a) the essential features of the in-line heat treatment process as it is currently applied to rails in the United States, (b) the work that has shown the value of bainitic microstructures, and (c) the characteristics of bainitic microstructures.
-A widely available computer code has been used to assess the effect of alloying additions on transformation behavior in a semiquantitative fashion.
+This report reviews (a) the essential features of the in-line heat treatment process as it is currently applied to rails in the United States, (b) studies that have shown the value of bainitic microstructures, and (c) the characteristics of bainitic microstructures.
+A widely available computer code, SteCalTM, has been used to assess the effect of alloying additions on transformation behavior in a semiquantitative fashion.
 Finally, the applicability of the in-line heat treating approach for achieving bainitic microstructures in rails, wheels, and tank car plate is discussed.

-BACKGROUND
+2. BACKGROUND